UAE jails 61 Islamists in coup plot trial, rights groups protest

 The defendants had denied the charges, and some said they had been abused in detention, an accusation the state denied.

 International media have been barred from attending the court hearings, which began in March.
-On Tuesday witnesses said police blocked roads outside the court.
+On Tuesday witnesses said police blocked roads outside the court and kept reporters away.

-Family members gathered at a parking lot nearby said they had expected tough verdicts but were disappointed that the court had not examined allegations of torture and procedural flaws.

 A British lawyer, Melanie Gingell, mandated by several human rights groups to attend the hearing, was informed at the last minute that she could not do so, the groups said in a statement.